kaneplusplus/stat_agg/README.md

 Description
 ---

-The goal of elr is to:
+The goal of the stat\_agg package is to:

 1. Provide a complete suite of statistical aggregators that maximize ensemble prediction accuracy.